shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-device-failover-disaster-recovery.md

 <properties
-   pageTitle="Conmutación por error y recuperación ante desastres de StorSimple | Microsoft Azure" description="Aprenda cómo conmutar por error el dispositivo StorSimple a sí mismo, a otro dispositivo físico o a un dispositivo virtual." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="StorSimple failover and disaster recovery | Microsoft Azure" description="Learn how to fail over your StorSimple device to itself, another physical device, or a virtual device." services="storsimple" documentationCenter="" authors="alkohli"